 Management objectives will be based on population status at the time wolves are delisted.
 It is not prudent to formulate management recommendations, such as legal harvest objectives, at this time using current information.
-Delisting is expected to take at least one year from the time state wolf management plans are approved by USFWS.
-The Department will begin formulating final management recommendations during this time frame.
+The Department will begin formulating final management recommendations during the time between approval of the state wolf management plan and final delisting.